gabrielbma/datasciencecoursera_gettingcleaningdata_courseproject/README.md

  A copy of both files are available in this folder to future examinations.

- You can have more information about the both file by seeing the CodeBook.md's content file.
+ You can have more information about the data files by seeing the CodeBook.md's content file.